velazqua/480-pi-project/README.md

 etc.

 Public API function calls:

-  public String getNoise (int seconds)
+  - public String getNoise (int seconds)
     - Analyzes audio (in real time) for that many seconds.

-  public String getNoiseInterval (int seconds, int numIntervals)
+  - public String getNoiseInterval (int seconds, int numIntervals)
-  - Analyzes audio (in real time) for that many seconds, for that many intervals
+    - Analyzes audio (in real time) for that many seconds, for that many intervals.